ujazishere/tindabot/README.md

 Capabilities..
 Automate swipes, swipes and matches with all kinds of women.
 Does not discriminate.

-send greet messages to 100's of new new matches,
+send greet messages to 100's of new matches,

 extract names of ones who replied atleast once and ones who havent replied never.